atarnowsky/Diplomarbeit/README.md

 - [OpenCVBlobsLib](https://github.com/OpenCVBlobsLib/opencvblobslib)
 - [CGAL](https://www.cgal.org/) (probably needs an old release from 2011)

+_ _ _

+### Testing framework
+All applications can be build using qmake, analogous to the build instructions given for WeGA.

+#### CalibrationTest
+This application allows to define two test patterns that are used for calibration of the system (training data) and for testing its performance (evaluation data).
+The program consists of a graphical user interface for entering the probands data (like name, distance to monitor, etc.) and shows the test patterns on a full-screen window afterwards.
+During this process, the eye movement of the user is recorded to a video file.
+Additionally, a file is created that contains information about the screen-coordinates the user should have been looked at for the specific frames of the video file.

+#### AlgorithmTest
+The algorithm test consists of two separate programs.
+The programs implement either the fixed-head case or the head position invariant case of the tracking procedure.
+By setting various command-line arguments when executing the programs, different video resolutions, algorithm combinations and other parameters can be specified.
+Given these arguments and the output files of the CalibrationTest application, the programs process the video files and return the tracking results for each frame.

+#### MappingTest
+The tracking results are processed by two programs that implement the mapping techniques for the fixed-head and the invariant case.
+In combination with the data given by the calibration procedure, the error vectors between the estimated gaze-position and the position where the user did look to are returned.
+The behaviour of the algorithms can be specified by using command-line arguments.

+_ _ _

 ### User interfaces
 All applications can be build using qmake, analogous to the build instructions given for WeGA.